oramics/dsp-kit/docs/phase-vocoder.md

 declared argument of its function definition.
 A hanning window, for example, must begin by a zero-valued sample and end by a non-zero valued sample

+From Bernardini.pdf:

+> A well-known fact is that the choice of the size of the window is extremely important: a bigger window will perform a better FFT.
+However, to avoid the loss of substantial signal information it is also important to perform a STFT with many FFTs spreaded over time, that is, to perform a STFT with a small hop size

 ---

 The frames captures _instantaneous phase_ and _instantaneous frequency_.